 Pour over ice, add a slice of lemon (and honey if you like it sweet, skip it if you like it tart) and enjoy!

 Let me now if you tried (and enjoyed) these recipes, and if you have any other simple drink or food recipes you’d like to share with a kitchen newbie.
-I’m currently playing around with utilising the vegetables, herbs and flowers from our little kitchen-scrap-farm (to read what else it inspires, click here “Sowing the Seeds”) because I love the full-circle moment of enjoying what we grew from something we would have thrown away.
+I’m currently playing around with utilising the vegetables, herbs and flowers from our little kitchen-scrap-farm (to read where it began, click here “Sowing the Seeds”, and what else it inspires, click here “Painting with Flowers”) because I love the full-circle moment of enjoying what we grew from something we would have thrown away.

 From our little corner of the world to yours, I hope that continuing to share our stories and ‘adventures’ from home will put a smile on your face and lightness and good energy out there for everyone!
 Also, please feel free to comment or drop me a note…I’d love to hear what you think 🙂